GabriFila/app-sagra-pesto/README.md

   - ServiceTab

 Storage
-- setup listener for storage collection in which setState to firebase document
+- setup listener for storage collection
-- state = storage document
+- state = storage
 - map courses of storage to StorageCourse and pass single course as prop

-StorageCourse
+StorageCourse (storageCourse : IStorageCourse)
-- map dishes in storageCourse to StorageDish and single dish via props
+- map dishes in storageCourse to StorageDish and pass single dish as prop
 - _LAST_ plus button to add dish

-StorageDish
+StorageDish (storageDish : IStorageDish)
 - render infos from props
-- need to edit qt, price
+- need to be able to edit qt, price
 - state = isEditing
 - on editButton click set isEditing to true
-- if isEditing is true dish row grays out and edit icon becomes check icon to finish, text input enables
+- if isEditing==true dish row grays out and edit icon becomes check icon to finish, text input enables
-- on checkButton click send update to DB and setEditing to false
+- on checkButton click, update strogae in DB and set isEditing=false

 ServiceTab
 - setup listener for service where EndDate is null
-- state = current service object
+- state = current service
-- if service exists pass isServiceActive = true as prop to serviceStarter else pass false
+- if service exists pass isServiceActive=true as prop to serviceStarter else pass false
-- if service exists pass service info as prop to serviceInfo
+- if service exists  display ServiceInfo and pass service as prop

-ServiceStarter
+ServiceStarter (isServiceActive : boolean)
 - if isServiceActive is true show red button to end it, i.e. set endDate where endDate is not defined
 - if isServiceActive is not active show green button to start it, i.e. create new service with endDate undefined

-ServiceInfo
+ServiceInfo (service : IService)
 - display current service info from props

-#### base/cassa
+#### domain/cassa
 - [ ] CashRegisterPage
   - [ ] CashRegisterCourse
     - [ ] CashRegisterDish